Worked Example: Inference and Alignment

 Result:

-• Intent element present
+• Intent hypothesis present

 • Requirement support partial